Skip to main content

 The workflow supports these features:

-• Optimization for speed or size
+• Compression and optimization for speed or size

 • Optical character recognition (OCR)